 Why run for the National Trust?

-The current situation has had a big impact on the way we look after natural places and those of historic beauty.
-We can all do our part in caring for places people love for generations to come.
-We need your support to help nature recover and create new areas of habitat for wildlife.
+The pandemic has also had a big impact on the way we look after natural places and those of historic beauty.
+Now more than ever, we need your support to help nature recover and create new areas of habitat for wildlife.

-When you run for the National Trust, you'll be contributing to a cause for nature, for places of solitude and for the people who keep coming back to enjoy these places of beauty.
-Not only will you be achieving your fitness goals, you'll also help to ensure our nation’s history is cared for and enjoyed so it keeps on inspiring us all.
+When you run for the National Trust, not only will you be achieving your fitness goals, but you'll also help to ensure our nation’s nature, beauty and history are preserved for us all to enjoy.

 How we'll support you

-- a National Trust race vest to share your charity while you run;
+- a National Trust race vest to wear on the big day (and keep afterwards).